-On Sunday morning, May 11, Newton’s Dragon’s Path Newton AAPI 5K/1K – a run and walk fundraiser – transformed 154 Wells Avenue into a celebration of community spirit and cultural pride.
+On Sunday morning, May 11, the second annual NCLS Dragon’s Path & CAAN Newton AAPI 5K/1K – a run and walk event– transformed 154 Wells Avenue into a celebration of community spirit and cultural pride.

 Nearly 200 runners and volunteers of all ages and abilities attended the event, which was hosted by the Newton Chinese Language School (NCLS) and Chinese American Association of Newton (CAAN), in collaboration with local running clubs Boston Bulls and Boston Snails.